Plumbing drawing

-If it is shop drawing, sections also should be shown where there pipes are crossing.
+In the realm of shop drawings, additional clarity is achieved by incorporating sections that reveal the intersection points of various pipes.
+These sections serve as visual guides, ensuring that the intricate network of pipes is comprehensively depicted.

 In shop drawings pipe sizes should be marked with the text and size should be shown with double line.

 Each pipes with different purposes will be displayed with different colors for ease of understanding.
 Drainage pipes should be shown with slope.